 But then Julie takes her post in an unexpected direction: how long SHE, as a professional resume writer (she is certified and has been doing this, afaik, for over two decades): she will easily spend six hours creating a resume.
 Usually that is for an entry-level person.
 It’s not unusual for her to spend ten or more hours designing a resume.

-Julie is an “expert,”having investing more than 10,000 hours in her trade to claim expertise.
+Julie is a resume expert, having investing more than 10,000 hours in her trade to claim expertise.
 When I lost my job I spent a couple of weeks fumbling around trying to piece together my own resume.
 I had no expertise, experience or training… just an attitude that if I could put myself through two degrees, I could certainly write a one or two page document!

 I didn’t understand that a resume was not simply a list with work history, dates and some “cool” action verbs.
 I thought I could easily put that document together… but what I didn’t realize was what a great resume really is.